Gustav72/Taco-Form/README.md

 # Taco-Form

-The Odin Project Forms Project
+The Odin Project Forms Project.

 I will be creating a user friendly form with client side validation using HTML and CSS.